apostrophecms/apostrophe-documentation/other/field-types/area.md

 The `area` field type defines an editable content area that allows users to add a series of widgets.
 It is exactly like calling `apos.area` in a page template.

-The `options` property passed to the field is passed on as the `options` object of the area.
+The properties configued in `options` are passed to the field inside of the `option` object.

 ## Example